juji/react-dnd-drop/README.md

 }
 ```

-on `mouseUp`, intersections will calculated between the copy and the dropAreas.
+on `mouseUp`, intersections will be calculated between the copy and the dropAreas.
 If there is an intersection,
 `onDrop` will be executed:
 ```
 onDrop( indexes_of_intersected_dropareas )